-For the invisible dark DP detection at colliders, the missing mass square $M^2_X$ is a typical kinematical variable.
-We will show that the dark FSR process $A'\to A' s$ changes the distribution of $M^2_X$.
-Furthermore, when the center-of-mass collision energy $\sqrt{s}$ is much larger than $m_{A'}$ and $m_s$, the collinear divergence would appear in the fixed-order perturbative calculation.
-This problem can be solved by the ``dark shower'' method~\cite{Buschmann:2015awa,Kim:2016fdv,Chen:2018uii,Chigusa:2022act}, which is similar to the familiar parton shower in the SM.
-By merging the contribution from dark shower and fixed-order dark radiation process, we obtain a reliable description of the dark FSR process $e^+ e^- \to \gamma A' s$.
-A case study at BaBar is given to show how does the dark FSR process change the search limit of DP.
+For invisible DP detection at colliders, the signal is generally the so-called missing mass square $M^2_X$.
+We will show that dark FSR process $A'\to A' s$ changes the distribution of $M^2_X$.
+Furthermore, when the center-of-mass collision energy $\sqrt{s}$ is much larger than $m_{A'}$ and $m_s$, fixed order perturbative calculation will cause collinear divergence.
+This problem can be solved by the ``dark shower'' methods~\cite{Buschmann:2015awa,Kim:2016fdv,Chen:2018uii,Chigusa:2022act}, which is similar to the familiar parton shower in the SM.
+By merging the contribution from dark shower and fixed order process, we obtain a reliable description of dark FSR process $e^+ e^- \to \gamma A' s$.
+A case study at BaBar will be given to show how such a dark FSR can affect the search of DP.

-In the next section we briefly introduce the model in this study, and delineate how to characterize final-state radiation in the dark sector.
-In Section~\ref{sec-iii}, we formally analyze the potential impact of the dark FSR both on the cross section and on the distribution of the missing mass square.
-As a case study, in Section~\ref{sec-iv}, concentrating on the BaBar collaboration's search for invisible dark photon, we quantitatively examine the effect of the dark FSR on the exclusion limit.
+This paper is organized as follows.
+We briefly introduce the model in this study in Section~\ref{sec-ii}, and delineate how to characterize the FSR in the dark sector in Section~\ref{sec-iii}.
+In Section~\ref{sec-iv}, we formally analyze the potential impact of the dark FSR.
+As a case study, in Section~\ref{sec-v}, concentrating on the BaBar collaboration's search for invisible dark photon, we quantitatively examine the effect of the dark FSR on the exclusion limit.
 This work is concluded in Section~\ref{sec:conclusion}.